fadden/CiderPress2/ndocs/top/SourceNotes.md

 Finally, build the applications and submit the changes.

- 1. Run `makedist build` (it'll be in `MakeDist/bin/debug/NET6.0`).
-This builds the packages.
+ 1. Run `makedist build` from the top level of the source tree (it'll be in `MakeDist/bin/debug/NET6.0`).
+This builds the distribution packages.
     The output will be in the `DIST` directory.
  1. Submit all changes to git, push them to the server.
  1. Create a new release on github.
 Drag `DIST/*.zip` into the release.
  1. Update/close any issues that have been addressed by the new release.